realworldocaml/book/en/maps-and-hashtables.md

   [("foo", `Unequal (1, 0)); ("bar", `Left 3)]
 ```

-If we look at the type of `Map.symmetric_diff`, we'll see that it
+The type of `Map.symmetric_diff`, shown below, requires that the two
-requires that the two maps it compares have the same comparator type,
-in addition to the same key type and value type.
-Each comparator has
+maps it compares have the same comparator type.
+Each comparator has a
-a fresh abstract type, so the type of a comparator identifies it
+fresh abstract type, so the type of a comparator identifies the
-uniquely.
+comparator uniquely.

 ```ocaml
 # Map.symmetric_diff;;